How the Pupil Premium is used at St John Fisher Catholic School

 At St John Fisher School we believe the needs of Pupil Premium students are rarely the same and as such we work hard to identify the barriers that may be affecting students’ progress.
 Much of this work is undertaken by Student Support Officers who work closely with students, parents and staff.
 This detailed knowledge allows us to tailor the use of the pupil premium allocation so as to best aid individuals.

-A major focus for 2016/17 has been on quality first teaching.
+A major focus is on quality first teaching.
 Getting it right in the classroom negates the need for undue out of class intervention.
 We also recognise that students who are pupil premium are not necessarily low ability and therefore should not be treated as such.
 We have worked at subjects developing and sharing in class strategies and subsequent interventions and used appropriate CPD as a way of developing this aspect and will are looking to build on this in the next academic year.